The Center for Teaching and Learning established guidelines to help you and the CTL staff work more efficiently to complete your request.

 Blackboard Shell:

-Blackboard Course Size Limit (NEW):
+Blackboard Course Size Limit:

 Faculty members may receive a warning/error message when trying to copy or import a course larger than the default course size limit.
 You can find instructions on how to check the current size of your course.